Yehor-Mishchyriak/SAWNERGY/JOSS/paper.md

 For embeddings we recommend using the attractive channel, because stabilizing contacts (hydrogen bonds, salt bridges, hydrophobic packing) hold the fold together and define the meaningful co-occurrence structure along walks, whereas repulsive contributions are transient exclusions that add noise without encoding the binding network.

 ## Walk sampling
-Given a transition matrix $T$ and length $L$, we treat residues as states in Markov process and draw walk sequences $v_{0:L}$ from $T$, starting at each residue in turn and recording the visited nodes.
+Given a transition matrix $T$ and length $L$, we treat residues as states in a Markov process and draw walk sequences $v_{0:L}$ from $T$, starting at each residue in turn and recording the visited nodes.
 Transition stacks are loaded into shared memory so parallel workers sample without copies, and the sampler cleans up shared segments when done.

 Self-avoiding walks enforce no node revisits.
 SAWNERGY lets users mix in a fraction of SAWs (`saw_frac`) alongside plain random walks.
 This trade-off loosely mirrors node2vec’s $p,q$ biases [@grover2016node2vec]: plain walks revisit neighborhoods (BFS-like), while higher `saw_frac` encourages exploration of more distant regions of the graph like DFS.

 ## Embedding
-SAWNERGY trains skip-gram (full softmax) or SGNS models over the sequences of random walk visits to predict pairs of co-occuring residues.
+SAWNERGY trains skip-gram (full softmax) or SGNS models over the sequences of random walk visits to predict pairs of co-occurring residues.
 For SGNS, given a true pair $(u, v)$ from a walk sample and set of random pairs $\mathcal{N}$ sampled from a distribution proportional to frequency counts across all the walks, we use gradient descent to minimize the following loss
 $$
 \mathcal{L}_{\mathrm{SGNS}} = -\left[\log \sigma(\mathbf{u}^{\top}\mathbf{v}) + \sum_{n \in \mathcal{N}} \log \sigma(-\mathbf{u}^{\top}\mathbf{n})\right],
 $$